ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

   - [ ] The experimental results section includes a description of experiments such that a reader should be able to reproduce them
   - [ ] The evaluation subsection describes how the work is validated
-  - [ ] The evaluation subsection contains a graph, table of data, or some other relevant presentation of the results from the experimental study
+  - [ ] The evaluation subsection contains at least one graph, table of data, or some other relevant presentation of the results from the experimental study
   - [ ] The experimental results section details threats to validity

 **Discussion and Future Work Section Requirements**